ioi-israel/server-setup/README.md

     ```
     During the installation, give gitolite the **public** key (e.g. `id_rsa.pub`) to be used for administration.
 * The `gitolite3` home directory is `/var/lib/gitolite3`, in which the `repositories` directory will contain the data.
 The tasks input/output data is sometimes large (even when compressed).
 If there is an external disk intended for large files, replace `repositories` with a symlink.
+* Clone the `gitolite-admin` repository to your computer (change the IP address to the testing server).
+    ```
+    $ git clone ssh://gitolite3@192.168.56.210/gitolite-admin
+    ```

+    This is where you control the configuration of gitolite users and permissions.
+Pushing this repository activates any changes you make.
+Read through before pushing.
+    * Copy `gitolite/gitolite.conf` from this repository to `gitolite-admin/conf/gitolite.conf`.
+This file gives admins (you) full permissions, while task developers can only create repositories of the form `tasks/dev-name/task_name`.
+    * The server needs to be able to access repositories locally.
+Therefore we add it as a gitolite admin.
+Create an SSH key on the testing server, as the normal user (the defaults should work):
+        ```
+        $ ssh-keygen
+        ```
+        Add the new public key to `gitolite-admin` in the file `keys/ioi-testing.pub`, and push.
+    * For testing purposes on a local virtual machine, we don't need to add task developers (admin is enough).
+On an actual server, a new developer's public SSH key should be added to `gitolite-admin/keys` as a file `dev-name.pub`; and their name should be added in `gitolite.conf` where indicated.

+Now we will set up the communication between gitolite and CMS.

 * Add the regular user to the `gitolite3` group:
     ```
     $ sudo usermod -a -G gitolite3 ioi